netham45/RPiZeroN64ControllerUSBGadget/README.md

 ## Setup

+I used an RPi Zero W. I flashed Raspbian and connected it to my wifi to configure it by writing the wpa_supplicant.conf and ssh files to the boot partition.
+Have the GPIO joystick kernel driver available at https://github.com/marqs85/gamecon_gpio_rpi/ built and installed.

-I put the files in `/opt/n64` .
+I put the files for this project in `/opt/n64` .
 If you want to put them somewhere else edit the paths in `n64.service` and `start.sh`.

 Copy `n64.service` to `/etc/systemd/system` and run
 ```